 Entertainment

-Aqua show – HIROThe Symphony of the Seas version of the aqua show is called Hiro and it is a non-stop, action packed show full of great music, diving, acrobatics, high wire balancing and so much more.
-This is a must see show and truthfully, I usually try and catch the aqua show twice during a 7 day sailing.
+Aqua show – HIRO – The Symphony of the Seas version of the aqua show is called Hiro, and it is a non-stop, action-packed show full of great music, diving, acrobatics, high-wire balancing, and so much more.
+This is a must-see show, and truthfully, I usually try to catch the Aqua show twice during a 7-day sailing.
 I also really enjoy the venue.
 There is something extra special about seeing this amazing show out in the fresh sea air!

-Flight…Dare to Dream – This show was a surprise and was highly entertaining.
-Royal Caribbean’s multi-million dollar original production which chronicles the evolution of flight was really quite refreshing.
-The show begins with a futurist launch of the first commercial flight to Mars and back tracks to the beginning of air travel and the Wright Brothers.
+Flight…Dare to Dream: This show was a surprise and highly entertaining.
+Royal Caribbean’s multi-million-dollar original production, which chronicles the evolution of flight, was quite refreshing.
+The show begins with a futurist launch of the first commercial flight to Mars and backtracks to the beginning of air travel and the Wright Brothers.
 It’s unique and entertaining throughout the production and there is a pretty impressive surprise at the end that you will want to check out!

-Only My only negative comment is related to the behavior of the audience.
-The amount of loud and full conversations along with people arriving and leaving 45 minutes in to the show was SO distracting that it was difficult to focus on the show.
+My only negative comment concerns the audience’s behavior.
+The loud, full conversations, along with people arriving and leaving 45 minutes into the show, were SO distracting that it was difficult to focus on the show.
 But, back to the great entertainment onboard.

 iskate 2.0 – Another surprise highlight was the second ice skating show of the cruise.
 The highlighted production was 1977: A Thrilling Adventure on Ice.
 It was very good.
-However, we noticed another show on the schedule later in the week so decided to check it out.
-Brian isn’t a big fan of the ice shows so he opted to try his luck in the casino.
+However, we noticed another show on the schedule later in the week, so we decided to check it out.
+Brian isn’t a big fan of the ice shows, so he opted to try his luck in the casino.

 iskate 2.0 was fantastic!
 It featured fun music and highlighted each of the performers as individuals, partners and part of the group.
 It was high energy and very entertaining.
-If I had to only choose one of the two, although both were good, I would choose iskate 2.o!
+If I had to choose only one of the two, although both were good, I would choose Iskate 2.

 I love entertainment and genuinely value anyone willing to share their talent with others.
 Therefore it’s with great caution that I say that the individual performers throughout the ship were not as high caliber as I have seen on ships in the past.
 It could have very well been an off week for the pub singer, etc. but there wasn’t a spot that I felt like I wanted to go back night after night because the entertainer was exceptional.
 That’s a rare experience for us.